ismaelyws/themely-whmcs-hook/README.md

 ## Get Help/Support

-Hi!
-My name is Hans Desjarlais and I'm the founder & creator of Themely.
-Whether you're a hosting company or a theme developer, I'm your primary point of contact.
-If it's to get assistance with my plugin/service or to suggest new features; I'm here to listen.

-**Here's how you can reach me:**
+To get assistance with the Themely WHMCS hook or to suggest new features; here's how you can reach me:

 Submit support ticket: https://github.com/ismaelyws/themely-whmcs-hook/issues (click on the green **New Issue** button)